-For the first time Glasgow has a volunteering strategy that has been adopted by the Community Planning Partnership (CPP).
-An implementation plan was agreed by the CPP Strategic Board on 26th February 2010.
-The plan was developed on the basis of primary and secondary research, scoping work and consultation events conducted in 2009.
+Glasgow has a volunteering strategy that was adopted by the Community Planning Partnership (CPP) on 26th February 2010.
+It was developed on the basis of primary and secondary research, scoping work and consultation events conducted in 2009.
 It is also the basis of the Glasgow 2014 Legacy Framework – Inclusive Glasgow/Volunteering action plan.

 The records of the 2009 scoping/consultation events co-facilitated by the Volunteer Centre on behalf of the SVF Steering Group are listed below as pdf files for download.
 Many individuals, clubs, groups and organisations participated in facilitated discussion to help prioritise issues for the SVF Implementation Plan.
 Inevitably, many groups/organisations couldn’t attend: if you have issues you would like to contribute please email us – you may have issues that can be addressed quickly and/or that can be fed into local and/or city wide planning processes.

 - Focus group events held for organisations that encourage service users to volunteer, plus responses from CRG members/volunteers/non-volunteers: download the report here